-The Cultural Centre in Bird Island, MN seeks to enrich the lives of community members by making the arts an essential part of community and community an essential part of the arts.
+The Cultural Centre in Bird Island, Minnesota seeks to enrich the lives of our regional community by making the arts an essential part of community and community an essential part of the arts.
 We believe participation in the arts, wellness, and socialization enhances the quality of people’s lives and community wellness.

 The Cultural Centre’s role in the community is to facilitate the creation of a space which enhances socialization, art appreciation and thoughtful discourse.
 We achieve this through monthly art exhibits, music lessons, social gatherings, art classes, writing seminars, Story Shows, First Aid/CPR, etc. Although this space is filled with activities, we strive to maintain an environment that is relaxing and welcoming – a soft place, a retreat, an environment where pondering and inspiration are nurtured.